ColinWu0403/LLaMA-2-hf-Chatbot/README.md

   - LLM model and tokenizer (_llm_model/_ and _llm_tokenizer/_)
   - LLM configuration (_llm_config.json_)

-## Chatbot web-application (In progress)
+## Chatbot Web-Application

-I used Django and React to create a simple web application as the interface for the chatbot.
-Users would be able to type their question in the textbox and receive a response from the model, shown when they click send.
+I used Django and React to create a simple SPA (Single Page Application) as the interface for the chatbot.
+Users are able to type their question in the textbox and receive a response from the model.

 #### Run Django Server

+To test the application yourself, you can run it locally.
 I added a script in _manage.py_ to automatically build the React frontend with Vite before starting the Django server, so you don't need to run `npm run build` everytime.

 ```
 python manage.py runserver